-In addition to required water quality data, the annual consumer confidence report, or Annual Water Quality Report, consists of 8 pages of utility news and information.
+The Annual Water Quality Report was mailed to all residents in April of 2012.
+In addition to required water quality data, the annual consumer confidence report, it consisted of 8 pages of utility news and information.

 Our Public Participation Process for facility projects engages the community and provides opportunities for involvement and collaboration.
-In 2011/12 the East Side Water Supply Planning project was our largest public participation effort to date, and the individual projects spawned by ESWS continue to have an active public participation component.
+In 2012, 15 CAP meetings and 7 public meetings were held for active water utility projects.